-Figure 4: Partially assembled Chimney, adding the Chimney Base
+Figure 7 - Partially assembled Chimney, adding the Chimney Base.
+(Image credit: Future Generations University)

-- 10. Fully weld the current assembly. - 11.
+- 11. Fully weld the current assembly. - 12.
 Tack the "Wood Box Divider" in place.
 It should be 2 inches up from the BOTTOM of the Wood Box section of the chimney.

-HINT: This is most easily accomplished by using something to prop the "Wood Box Divider" at the proper spot, 2" above the "Wood Box Bottom".
+HINT: This is most easily accomplished by using something to prop the "Wood Box Divider" at the proper spot, 2" above the "Wood Box Bottom."
 Some of the best options for props are two scraps of 2" angle iron, a scrap 2" tubular steel, or a piece of lumber ripped to 2" tall.

-12. Assemble the removable Wood Chute by tacking the two "Wood Chute Sides" to the "Wood Chute Bottom" and then adding the "Wood Chute Top" to make a rectangular box (see Figure 5).
+13. Assemble the removable Wood Chute by tacking the two "Wood Chute Sides" to the "Wood Chute Bottom" and then adding the "Wood Chute Top" to make a rectangular box (see Figure 5).
 Weld this assembly together.

 HINT: It makes the Wood Chute easier to add to and remove from the Wood Box if the welds are on the inside of the box.